 Although the exact effects of maca have not been fully discovered, there are some health benefits that are agreed upon for the inclusion of maca in a person’s diet.

-Sexual Libido: It is perhaps best known for its’ benefits to a person’s sexual libido.
+It is perhaps best known for its benefits to a person’s sexual libido.
 By consuming some forms of maca root, sexual stamina and drive are increased in both men and women leading some people to begin calling maca “Nature’s Viagra”.
-Sexual libido is partially controlled by serotonin levels in the body, and by working against the chemical factors that inhibit sexual dysfunction, it can improve the energy levels and natural excitement for sexual activity.
+Sexual libido is partially controlled by serotonin levels in the body, and by working against the chemical factors that inhibit sexual dysfunction, it can improve energy levels and the natural excitement for sexual activity.

-Sperm Motility: It does more than improve your sperm count, it also increases sperm motility!
+It does more than improving your sperm count, it also increases sperm motility!
 Motility is the freedom of movement and the ratio of activity versus energy consumption.
-By adding it to your diet, you can increase you sperm motility, which thereby increases your chances of being successful in trying to get pregnant with a partner.
+By adding it to your diet, you can increase your sperm motility, which thereby increases your chances of being successful in trying to get your partner pregnant.

-Fertility: For women who consume maca, studies have shown that their ability to reproduce is also boosted.
-Not only is maca a good way to promote male sperm count and fertility; it is also good for both partners to actively eat maca in order to give a better chance at potential pregnancy.
+For women who consume maca, studies have shown that their ability to reproduce is also boosted.
+Not only is maca a good way to promote male sperm count and fertility; it also gives both partners a better chance at potential pregnancy.

-Bone Health: Adding maca to your diet can also increase bone density and strength, while preventing osteoporosis.
-It, along with many cruciferous vegetables, are rich sources of calcium, which is an integral vitamin for promoting healthy and durable bones.
+Adding maca to your diet can also increase bone density and strength while preventing osteoporosis.
+It is a rich source of calcium, which is an integral vitamin for promoting healthy and durable bones.

-Antidepressant Properties: It serves another function as an inhibitor to the anti-depressant induced sexual dysfunction.
-It is shown to improve mood and energy levels, and counteracts the common symptoms that come from taking antidepressants, namely a decrease in sexual function and libido.
+It serves another function as an inhibitor of the anti-depressant induced sexual dysfunction.
+It is shown to improve mood and energy levels and counteracts the common symptoms that come from taking antidepressants, namely a decrease in sexual function and libido.

-Energy and Endurance: Maca has long been used by Peruvian natives as a way to increase energy and endurance during any task.
-This comes from its’ high levels of proteins, vitamins, and minerals.
-Now that it is an internationally available product, these same energy and endurance giving qualities can be enjoyed by anyone willing to add maca to their daily regimen.
+Maca has long been used by Peruvian natives as a way to increase energy and endurance during any task.
+This comes from its high levels of proteins, vitamins, and minerals.
+Now that it is an internationally available product, these same energy and endurance-giving qualities can be enjoyed by anyone willing to add maca to their daily regimen.

 How to Prepare Maca?

-It can be prepared in a number of ways, including boiling the mashed up root to form a thick, sweet liquid, which can be mixed into oatmeal or porridge.
+It can be prepared in a number of ways, including boiling the mashed uproot to form a thick, sweet liquid, which can be mixed into oatmeal or porridge.
 You can also grind the root into a powder or flour, which is the most common exported form of maca for consumption in the rest of the world.
 Less frequently used techniques involve roasting the freshly picked maca, or brewing it into alcohol.
-The leaves are also an edible source of nutrients to be placed in salads, or they can be used as a healthy food for livestock.
+The leaves are also an edible source of nutrients to be added to salads, or they can be used as a healthy food for livestock.

-Powdered maca root can also be purchased, and this makes for a good addition to shakes, juices, and any other health beverages.
+Powdered maca root can also be purchased, and this makes for a good addition to shakes, juices, and any other healthy beverages.